 Legend has it that Amorgos Island is named after the rare therapeutic herb which grows on the slopes of the island’s mountains.
 The island was renamed “The Big Blue,” in 1998, when Luc Besson’s film gave movie fans breathtaking shots of Amorgos Island through the eyes and the life of the divers.

 Even today every afternoon a café in Aegiali continuously screens the film … and it’s always full!
-The result of this is the French love the island and it is visited by thousands every year, even from May.
+The result of this is that the French love the island and it is visited by thousands every year, even from May.
 It is no coincidence that many French live in Amorgos and have bought their own homes there.

 History of Amorgos